PPTechy/GetSharePointListItemsUsingSPFX/README.md

 # GetSharePointListItemsUsingSPFX
-This codes is used for getting the SharePoint list items using SPFX no javascript framework
+This code file is used for getting the SharePoint list items using SPFX no javascript framework